This project was made possible with the kind support of the National Arts Council (Singapore).

 About The Author

-Dr. Felicia Low, a graduate of Goldsmith’s College has been a practicing visual artist since 1999.
-Her projects have mostly been site-specific, performative and community-specific as she works collaboratively with different sectors of society.
+Dr. Felicia Low, a graduate of Goldsmith’s College has been a practicing visual artist and art educator since 1999.
 A Lee Kong Chian scholar of the National University of Singapore, Felicia obtained a PhD in Cultural Studies in Asia in 2015.
-Her research focused on the politics of participatory visual art practices with subaltern communities in Singapore.
+She has also developed research and written a pedagogical guide on Person-centred Arts Practices with Communities, with support from the National Arts Council.
+She continues to work with various social institutions and organisations to conceptualise and coordinate arts programmes and research.